Education Abroad Programs

 All Honors courses are denoted as such on student transcripts.
 When space is available, students with a GPA of at least 3.0 are invited to take Honors core and seminar courses during their undergraduate years and to seek Honors advisement from the program’s Director or faculty.

-Incoming first-year students with a minimum high school grade point average of 3.5 and combined (evidenced based Reading & Writing and Math) SAT score of 1220 may be considered for participation in this program by the Honors Program Director in consultation with the Honors Program Advisory Committee.
+Incoming first-year students with a minimum high school grade point average of 3.5 and combined (Critical Reading and Math) SAT scores of 1150 may be considered for participation in this program by the Honors Program Director in consultation with the Honors Program Advisory Committee.
 Other factors that are predictive of academic success will be considered.
 First-year admission may be granted on the basis of recommendations with the approval of the Honors Director.
 Undergraduates who have completed at least 15 credits with at least a 3.60 institutional GPA may be considered for participation.
 Transfer students who graduate from a Commonwealth Honors Program at a community college are guaranteed admission to the program.
-Matriculated students and students accepted with a standardized test (SAT, ACT) waiver may self-nominate and present alternative admission criteria.
+Matriculated students and students with learning disabilities may self-nominate and present alternative admission criteria.

 Students will maintain their status in the Westfield State Honors Program if they have an overall cumulative average of 3.30 or higher.
 Transfer students must have an institutional GPA of 3.30 or higher.
 Honors students will be placed on probationary status if their overall GPA falls between 3.0 and 3.29.
 They will be allowed to take Honors courses and receive the privileges accorded to Honors students during the probationary semester except for priority registration.
 However, if their overall GPA remains below 3.30 at the end of the probationary semester, they will no longer be considered members of the Honors Program.
 Students whose overall GPA falls below 3.0 will no longer be considered members of the Honors Program.
 Some exceptions may be made at the discretion of the Honors Program Director.
 Students may request to rejoin the Honors Program if they raise their overall GPA to 3.30 or above.